ChimenKwok/ImageProcessing-Project/README.md

 # ImageProcessing-Project

-Important: Since the PyQt 5 and OpenCV have the same name for Qtcore.
-So, please install the OpenCV by this command in terminal: pip install opencv-contrib-python-headless
+Important: PyQt 5 and OpenCV have the same name for Qtcore.
+To avoid the IDE error, Please install OpenCV by this command in terminal: pip install opencv-contrib-python-headless

-Since the GitHub allows file up to 100 MB only, all the lib need to be installed to run the program. lib needed: PyQt5, numpy, cv2(please intall cv2 by command: pip install opencv-contrib-python-headless)
+GitHub allows file up to 100 MB only, all the lib need to be installed to run the program.

+lib needed: PyQt5, numpy, cv2(please intall cv2 by command: pip install opencv-contrib-python-headless)

 If you want, all implementation of algorithms in the common.py file can be use directely without interface.